joshlanham/stellar-comet-lab/content/_index.md

       title: 'Work with me'
       text: |-
         I’m always happy to discuss collaborations on Southern Ocean water masses, machine-learning classification, and glider workflows.
-        For code and datasets, see my GitHub, or drop me an email.
+        For code and datasets, drop me an email.
       button:
         text: Contact
         url: mailto:your@email.here